-So when a coworker told me about the Logitech K800 Backlit Keyboard I was skeptical and tried it out in our local Best Buy before committing to buying it.
+So when a coworker told me about the Logitech K800 Backlit Keyboard I was skeptical and tried it out in my local Best Buy before committing to buying it.

-I don’t normally mention reviews from other people but in this case I found A LOT of reviews that matched our sentiment.
+I don’t normally mention reviews from other people, but in this case, I found A LOT of reviews that matched my sentiment.

-At Amazon, there were a significant number of people that loved the keyboard so much that they bought several, just like I did.
+At Amazon, a significant number of people loved the keyboard so much that they bought several, just like I did.

 But the reviews at Amazon also had some of the same gripes that I do.
-The keyboard is somewhat expensive and is a little fragile especially if you try to fix it yourself.
+The keyboard is somewhat expensive and fragile, especially if you try to fix it yourself.

-I haven’t had to remove keys in order to remove debris but apparently several people have and they have broken the keys very easily and so badly that they couldn’t be repaired.
-And all of them said, “I love this keyboard so much that I’m just going to go get another one.”
+I haven’t had to remove keys to remove debris, but apparently, several people have, and they have broken the keys very easily and so badly that they couldn’t be repaired.
+And all of them said, “I love this keyboard so much that I’m just going to go get another one.“

-So price and durability are concerns but apparently this keyboard is the bees knees because people have bought upwards of 10(!) of them in their lifetime and it was originally released in 2010.
+So price and durability are concerns, but apparently, this keyboard is the bee’s knees because people have bought upwards of 10(!) of them in their lifetime.
+It was originally released in 2010.

 The Logitech K800 Backlit Keyboard comes with laser-etched brightly backlit keys with illuminated characters for easy typing, even in the dark.
 Compatible with Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10.
 Probably some other windows too.

 The PerfectStroke key system makes every keystroke more comfortable, fluid, and quiet.
 No batteries needed: recharge quickly with the included universal micro-USB cable.

 Powerful 2.4 GHz wireless connection with one tiny Unifying receiver that stays in your computer.
 Works with Windows-based PCs, including Windows 10.